AdhikariNawaraj/AdhikariNawaraj/README.md

- Hi, I’m Nawaraj Adhikari.
-I am an accomplished finance and compliance professional with hands-on experience in the financial services industry.
- I’m interested in exploring opportunities in investment management, FinTech, compliance, and research-oriented sectors.
- I am passionate about leveraging data science techniques to drive effective decision-making and business strategy.
- I’m currently learning advanced analytics techniques and their applications in finance, including using Python, R, and SAS for data science and machine learning projects.
- I’m looking to collaborate on projects involving financial analysis, data-driven insights, and innovative FinTech solutions.
- How to reach me: www.linkedin.com/in/adhikarinawaraj or nwa.adhikari@gmail.com.
- Despite my career in finance, I have a keen interest in exploring the intersection of data science and its real-world applications, constantly looking for ways to turn raw data into actionable insights.
+Welcome to my GitHub!
+I am an aspiring Data and Analytics Professional with over 7 years of experience in finance, compliance, supply chain, and advanced analytics.
+Proficient in Python, R, SAS, and SQL, I specialize in developing predictive models, conducting advanced data analysis, and creating insightful visualizations using tools like Tableau and Power BI.

+Currently pursuing an M.S. in Applied Statistics and Data Science at The University of Texas at Arlington, I am passionate about leveraging data-driven solutions to solve complex problems.
+Explore my repositories to find projects showcasing machine learning models, statistical analysis, and real-world business insights that enhance decision-making and operational efficiency.
+Let's collaborate!